antronerds/r2-training-courses/docs/Investigating_Tumor_Heterogeneity_mscadn_version.md

 You're now on the R2 main page.
 This web based molecular biology data analysis platform contains a wealth of data and methods to analyze the datasets.
 Step by step, researchers are guided through a web of options for data analysis.
 R2's main page shows this principle: step through each of the numbered boxes to develop your analysis of choice.<br><br>
 In this case we're first going to see if and how the mRNA expression of several genes changes through a single dataset.
 We use the dataset that is described above.
 In this dataset, 86 cell lines derived from 6 different childhood tumor types can be found (ewing sarcoma, medulloblastoma, neuroblastoma, osteosarcoma, acute lymphocytic leukemia and rhabdomyosarcoma).
 * In order to find the dataset in R2, click on the text of the currently selected dataset in box 2.
 A grid pops up in which you can find all the datasets of R2 that are available to you.
 * Each row is a dataset and each column contains the different searchable characteristics of a dataset.
 Under the header **Tissue/Tumor** type the keyword *Childhood Cancer* in the white textfield and see if the dataset with 86 samples shows up.
-Then click the **Select** button in front of the row to select this dataset.
+* Click anywhere on the dataset row in order to select the dataset and click the blue button **Confirm selection**.

 ---------